gu-fan/riv.vim/README.rst

       4. when set to 0 , means 'None'
       5. default is 3.

-    - ``g:riv_auto_fold_force``, enable reducing fold level when editing large files.
+    - '_`g:riv_auto_fold_force`', enable reducing fold level when editing large files.

       1. when set to 1 , means 'On'.
       2. default is 1.

-    - ``g:riv_auto_fold1_lines``, the minimum lines file containing, to force set fold_level to section only.
+    - '_`g:riv_auto_fold1_lines`', the minimum lines file containing, to force set fold_level to section only.

       default is 5000.

-    - ``g:riv_auto_fold2_lines``, the minimum lines file containing, to force set fold_level to section and list only.
+    - '_`g:riv_auto_fold2_lines`', the minimum lines file containing, to force set fold_level to section and list only.

       default is 3000.

-  + To open some of the fold when opening a file .
+  + To open some of the fold when entering a file .
     You can use ``:set fdls=1`` or use ``modeline`` for some files::

      ..  vim: fdls=0 :

-  + Use  ':h folding' in vim to get an overview of folding in vim.

 Syntax
 ~~~~~~

-Improved highlights to indicate document items.
+Improved highlights for syntax items.

-*  Link of local files are highlighted by highlight group ``rstFileLink``.
+*  Local file with extension (xxx.rst) are highlighted.
-*  Todo Item are highlighted only in vim, not in converted files.
+*  Todo Item are highlighted.

 Code Highlighting
 """""""""""""""""